rsdoiel/md2slides/presentation.md

 # This presentation

-This presentation is an example of using md2slides
+This presentation is an example of using mkslides

 --

 # Customization

-*md2slides* can be customized by supply a path to a CSS file, to a JavaScript file as well as providing a template.
+*mkslides* can be customized by supply a path to a CSS file, to a JavaScript file as well as providing a template.